openstack-infra/system-config/doc/source/gerrit.rst

 parts of the WebUI (notably when trying to add reviewers to a change or members in a group).
 Gerrit does not provide a supported mechanism for `Combining Gerrit Accounts`_, and doing so manually is both time-consuming and error prone.
-As a result, the OpenStack infrastructure team does not combine duplicate accounts for users but can clean up these E-mail address issues upon request.
+As a result, the OpenContrail infrastructure team does not combine duplicate accounts for users but can clean up these E-mail address issues upon request.
 To find the offending duplicates: